lingo-iitgn/eka-eval/README.md

 ## **Overview**

-**eka-eval** is the official evaluation pipeline for the EKA project ([eka.soket.ai](https://eka.soket.ai)), designed to benchmark large language models (LLMs) for India and the world.
+**eka-eval** is the official evaluation pipeline for the EKA project ([eka.soket.ai](https://eka.soket.ai)), designed to benchmark large language models (LLMs).
 It supports a wide range of global and Indic benchmarks, ensuring rigorous, fair, and transparent evaluation for both English and Indian languages.

 ---
 ## **Key Features**